Translate this Page

 Jakarta, with a population of over 10,188,000 (12/2013)., Surabaya, Bandung, Semarang, Yogyakarta, Surakarta (Solo), Medan, Padang, Palembang, Ujung Pandang, Banjarmasin, Bandar Lampung and Manado.

-Mostly equatorial.
-The temperature ranges between 16-35 degrees Celsius (61-91 degrees F) with humidity ranging from 60-90 percent.
-There are two seasons, the rainy monsoon season which usually lasts from November through May, followed by the dry season which usually lasts from June through October.
+There are two seasons, the rainy monsoon season which usually lasts from November through May, with the heaviest rainfall from November through March (or so); followed by the dry season which is driest between June and September.
 Rainfall varies throughout Indonesia, averaging 706 mm (28 inches) yearly.

 The official language is Bahasa Indonesia.
 The written and spoken form is based on the Malay trade dialect which was used throughout the region in the past.
 Bahasa Indonesia is a strong unifying factor in a country where more than 300 distinct regional languages are still spoken.
 Bahasa Indonesia is not a difficult language to learn and many expatriates quickly learn the language sufficiently to succeed in meeting every day needs.
 More formal Bahasa Indonesia is expected to be used in high level business meetings.
 Newspapers and television news use formal Bahasa Indonesia.